rk1165/rk1165.github.io/content/notes/tech_tools/hacker_tools.md

 - Increment **minor** version when you add functionality in a backward-compatible manner
 - Increment **patch** when you make backward-compatible bug fixes
 - Another very different approach to dependency management is **vendoring**

-### OS Customization

-- [Tiling window management](https://en.wikipedia.org/wiki/Tiling_window_manager) is one approach to window management, where you organize windows into non-overlapping frames
-- Remap Caps Lock key to (Escape or Ctrl or BackSpace)

 ### Remote machines